Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Look on the back of your router and you’ll probably see a USB port.
 A router will typically connect to a modem over Ethernet to provide it with a connection to the Internet, so what is the USB port for?

-The USB port on the back of a router allows you to connect different peripherals to it.
+The USB port on the back of a router allows for different peripherals to be connected.
 The most common use cases are connecting a printer or external storage device so they are accessible to multiple devices over a wireless connection.

 1. Connecting an External Storage Device